 – In 1860, following the Second Opium War, English and French forces briefly captured and occupied the Forbidden City.

 – The Forbidden City was home to 14 Ming Dynasty emperors and 10 Qing Dynasty emperors.
 In 1912, the Palace stopped being the seat of China’s government after Emperor Puyi stepped down, and the Republic of China was created.

 – In 1987, the Forbidden City was declared a UNESCO World Heritage Site, as it is the largest collection of preserved antique wooden structures in the world (!) and a multi-decade restoration project was subsequently launched to return the palace to its original glory.

-We walked and walked, drinking in the beauty of the buildings.
+We walked and walked, drinking in the beauty of the historic buildings.

 The sun beat down, and the wide stone courtyards became like frying pans, emanating waves of heat up through our bones and onto our sweating faces.
 I began to feel like sauteed shrimp.

 We entered a section of the complex which features small windows where tourists can peek inside a building.
 It was now mid-day, and the throngs of visitors were so thick that you literally had to claw your way to the front to have any hope of seeing in the window.
 Once you were there, you had to brace your legs to avoid being knocked over.

 There was a miscommunication.
 Suddenly, while looking through one of these crowded windows, I was shoved to the side by the crowd and lost sight of Gareth and Colin.
 I grappled through and found my friends again, hollering over the din, “Do you need help getting out?”

 I couldn’t hear their reply, and was thrust away from the window and into a courtyard.
 Minutes passed.
 When I finally found Colin and Gareth again, we were all coated with sweat, irritable, and confused.